variety/variety/README.markdown

 Hmm.
 Looks like everybody has a "name" and "_id".
 Most, but not all have a "bio".

-Interestingly, it looks like "pets" can be either an array or a string, but there are more strings than arrays.
+Interestingly, it looks like "pets" can be either an array or a string, but there are more arrays than strings.
 Will this cause any problems in the application, I wonder?

 Seems like the first document created has a weird legacy key—those damn fools who built the prototype didn't clean up after themselves.
 If there were a thousand such early documents, I might cross-reference the codebase to confirm they are no longer used, and then delete them all.
 That way they'll not confuse any future developers.